ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ##### useDeprecatedNextContext

-- In RxJS 6, a little used feature allowed users to access the `subscriber` directly as `this` within a call to the `next` handler.
+- In RxJS 6, a little-used feature allowed users to access the `subscriber` directly as `this` within a call to the `next` handler.
 The problem with this is it incurred heavy performance penalties.
 That behavior has been changed (because it wasn't really documented and it was barely ever used) to not change the `this` context of any user-provided subscription handlers.
 If you need to get that feature back, you can switch it on with this flag.
 Note this behavior will be removed completely in version 8.

 #### connectable